mogalia786/vip-lounge-ios-final/PRIVACY_POLICY.md

 If you have questions or requests about this Privacy Policy, please contact:

-- Email: support@example.com
+- Email: mogalia.apps@gmail.com
-- Company: VIP Lounge
+- Company: Mogalia Mobile Engines

 Replace the contact details with your actual information before publishing.